neakor/swiftui-imvvm/README.md

   - [Plugins](#plugins)

 # iMVVM with SwiftUI
-All iOS applications should use the iMVVM with SwiftUI architecture.
 This section describes each of the components and how they should be used.
 The source code in the Blueprint app is built using this architecture and can be used as a source code reference.

 ![Data Flow Diagram](Diagrams/data_flow.png)
 ![Ownership Diagram](Diagrams/ownership.png)